Welcome to Central Florida Happenings!

 Now, let’s jump on in! ⤵️

-Thanks again and I hope you’ll stick around, subscribe and really get motivated to check out some things happening in your community.
-Again, if you know of any events going on, please send it my way at bargueta@wkmg.com.
+Thanks again and I hope you’ll stick around and really get motivated to check out some things happening in your community.
+Again, if you know of any events going on, please send them my way at bargueta@wkmg.com.

 See y’all next week!